isaacnmm/pestpolicy-hugo2XX/content/posts/are-plug-in-mosquito-repellents-safe/index.md

 Individuals infected with this virus would develop neurologic illnesses such as encephalitis and meningitis which can be deadly.
 ### iv) Yellow Fever
 Individuals who contract this disease mostly don't experience symptoms or any illnesses.
-But when the symptoms do develop, the patient will develop high fever, jaundice, bleeding, shock or failure of some body organs.�You can however be vaccinated against yellow favour when travelling to high risk areas.
+But when the symptoms do develop, the patient will develop high fever, jaundice, bleeding, shock or failure of some body organs.You can however be vaccinated against yellow favour when travelling to high risk areas.
 ### v) Lymphatic Filariasis
 This is a mosquito-borne illness that impairs the affected person's lymphatic system.
 This may result to the enlargement of the different body parts leading to serious issues like pain and disability.
 ### vi) Malaria